learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## Prerequisites

 You should be already familiar with basic programming concepts.
-If you are new to programming, I'd highly recommended my [comprehensive curated list](https://learnbyexample.github.io/py_resources/) to get started.
+If you are new to programming, I'd highly recommend my [comprehensive curated list on Python](https://learnbyexample.github.io/py_resources/) to get started.

 ## Motivation and FAQ

-I've been conducting a few Python introduction workshops for college students and faculty for the past four years (which came to a premature end thanks to the pandemic).
+I've been conducting a few Python introduction workshops for college students and faculty since 2016.
 These students were already familiar with another programming languages such as `C`, `Java`, etc. I used to provide my notes in PDF format as a workshop reference material, further reading resources, etc. After I started writing a book titled [**Practice Python Projects**](https://learnbyexample.github.io/practice_python_projects/), I realized I'd be better served by improving my Python knowledge first.
 What better way to do it than writing a book?

 *Why is it called **100 Page Python Intro** when it has more than 100 pages?*